bhankee/JavaScript30Days/README.md

 Learned:
 _______
 * How to use JavaScript to sort arrays with removing certain common words but keeping those words in the actual array.

+# Day 18
+Learned how to total up times of videos.

+Learned:
+_______
+* How to use JavaScript to sort arrays and split up minutes and seconds in order to get a total value of all times.